-White – I like a nice silver needle because it’s a high quality tea, and it’s pretty much expected as an option when you’re in a place that serves good tea.
+White – I like Silver Needle because it’s a high quality tea, and it’s pretty much expected as an option when you’re in a place serving tea.

 Green – Pretty much any spring green like a Bao Zhu or Bao Hong.